Coligny calendar: The start of the lunar month

-The first coicise tracks the gibbous moon, the phase in which the moon is more than half full, it’s brightest half.
-The second coicise tracks the crescent moon, the darker half.
-Notations, which will govern activities, usually focus in the first, brighter, coicise when the moon has ‘considerable power and influence’.
-Every odd day in the darker coicise is marked as ‘inauspicious day’.

-FULL RECONSTRUCTION
+Full reconstruction

 A full reconstruction of the calendar by McKay (2020) includes the latest information about the intercalary notations and the triple marks.
-Olmsted (2001). offers a previous reconstruction, which usefully aligns the notations with photographic images.
+Olmsted (2001) offers a previous reconstruction, which usefully aligns the notations with photographic images.
 RIG III (1986) presented an earlier in-depth description of terms with a reconstruction.

+As a cycle of 19 years

+If the calendar is based on the Metonic cycle, a period of 19 years after which the sun and moon complete their phase within about two hours, 0.087 days, of each other.
+This can be created by 4 Coligny plaques, with the first year dropped.
+All the days and their notations are luni-solar and move around within a space of 36 days.